Multiply/iron-router-progress/README.md

 Implements a simple progress bar, when loading different routes.
 Example running at: https://iron-router-progress.meteor.com/

-Remember to use the `dev` branch of https://github.com/EventedMind/iron-router

 ## Customization

 It's mostly all CSS (LESS), and you can pretty much just override the CSS with whatever you want.